 ‘Don’t go with your eyes closed.’

-Some have argued that all leisure journey to North Korea is morally questionable, claiming that the expected $30m to $40m the regime earns from tourism facilitates fund its nuclear weapons programs and gulags.
-At the very least, they are saying; it lends legitimacy to a regime responsible for human rights abuses the UN has described as “without parallel inside the modern global”.
+Some have argued that all leisure journey to North Korea is morally questionable, claiming that the expected $30m to $40m the regime earns from tourism facilitates funding its nuclear weapons programs and gulags.
+At the very least, they are saying it lends legitimacy to a government responsible for human rights abuses the UN has described as “without parallel inside the modern global”.
 In a recent online observation, Suki Kim, a Korean American writer who spent six months in North Korea posing as a university instructor, defined tourism to the USA as “torture porn.”
 “Casually touring North Korea is corresponding to hiking at Auschwitz underneath the Nazis,” Kim wrote.

 TRAVEL ADVICE